tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 ### First phase

-  The dispatcher can be divided into "two phases" with "transition instructions" between: the second strictly [postdominances](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) the transition code, whereas the transition strictly postdominances the first phase.
+  The dispatcher can be divided into "two phases" with "transition instructions" between: the second phase strictly [postdominances](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) the transition code, whereas the transition strictly postdominances the first phase.
 This comes with the following control flow graph.

   ![First part of the dispatcher](./reven_first_part_dispatcher.svg)

 #### Return address table

   As can be seen previously in the global CFG, the `ret` instruction at `0x40404e` will transfer the control flow to different basic blocks, but the continued instructions are not the ones following `call 0x404000`.
 The called function is then not a "standard" function which we normally observe in an [Algol-like language](http://c2.com/cgi/wiki?AlgolFamily): it does not return to the location following where it is called.
-The [returned address](https://en.wikipedia.org/wiki/Return-oriented_programming) must be modified somewhere.
+The [return address](https://en.wikipedia.org/wiki/Return-oriented_programming) must be modified somewhere.

   **Return address modification:**
   looking into instructions at `0x404005` and `0x404009`, we observe that the original return address is saved to the memory at `0x404056`, then the return address is overwritten by the instruction `mov [esp + 0x14], eax` at `0x404045`.
 This new address is computed from a loop between `0x404030` and `0x40403b`.